 It would be helpful if you brought in all your medication which you are currently taking, together with any district nursing notes or folders that are in the house.
 We also recommend day clothes and night clothes, a toilet bag and dressing gown, together with anything else that will keep you occupied during your stay.
 We do suggest nothing valuable as it is quite a busy building, so perhaps just a small amount of money for newspapers and snacks.
-Each bedroom has a TV and we can order newspapers for you.
+Each bedroom has a TV.

 I am very attached to my dog – can somebody bring him to visit me?